-Process Development and Manufacturing of The MultiTAA-Specific T Cell Therapies
+Process Development and Manufacturing of the MultiTAA-Specific T Cell Therapies

-In the manufacturing process, blood is drawn from either the individual patient (in the case of the autologous T cells) or from the allogeneic stem cell transplant donor (in the case of the allogeneic T cells).
+In the manufacturing process, blood is drawn from either the individual patient (in the case of the autologous T cells) or from a healthy donors/commercially available leukapheresis material (in the case of the OTS program).
 Although the T cells that are selected and expanded by our process exist in a patient's circulating blood, these T cells are often present at very low frequencies.
 Researchers at BCM believe that these T cells are adversely affected by the suppressive tumor microenvironment.
 It is a well-accepted concept that cancers not only evade immune detection but often actively suppress the function of the human immune system.
 Our manufacturing and culturing process is intended to (1) identify the T cells specific for the antigens that we intend to target, (2) restore these T cells to functionality with respect to their anti-tumor capability and (3) expand the population of those T cells specific for our targets to achieve the required patient dose.

 After blood is drawn, PBMCs are isolated and used to manufacture a patient-specific product.
 These cells are placed inside a G-Rex manufacturing device and combined with an experimentally optimized mix of GMP-grade cytokines that is used to restore and enhance the functional capability of the cultured T cells.
-In addition, libraries of overlapping peptides, which we refer to as peptide pools, spanning the target antigens are combined with antigen presenting cells and added to the cell culture.
+In addition, libraries of overlapping peptides, which we refer to as peptide pools, are added to the cell culture.
 Each peptide within a peptide pool represents a small segment of a target antigen, which a T cell might recognize.
 Each library represents the entire protein sequence of a target antigen, with each peptide overlapping significantly with the peptides adjacent to it within the antigen's protein sequence.
 This overlapping structure allows us to isolate, activate and expand any T cell that is specific for any segment of the antigens that we target in the unique genetic background of every patient.

 The G-Rex is a cell culture device manufactured by Wilson Wolf Manufacturing Corporation, or Wilson Wolf, used by many cell therapy developers, both in commercial and academic settings.
-The device allows a user to introduce cells, medium and other reagents into a cell culture chamber, which has a gas-permeable membrane at its bottom.
+The device allows a user to introduce cells, medium and other reagents into a cell culture chamber, which has a gaspermeable membrane at its bottom.
 The cells settle on this gas-permeable membrane through which oxygen and carbon dioxide are exchanged (i.e. the cells can breathe at the base of the device), while nutrients required for cell expansion are obtained from the medium above the cells.
 This system allows for the highly robust growth of cells in culture, by providing them with superior access to oxygen and nutrients.
 Cells manufactured in the device grow efficiently without need for agitation by a technician, scientist or automated system.

-Inside the G-Rex, PBMCs are co-cultured with antigen-presenting cells that have been exposed to the stimulating peptide pools.
+Inside the G-Rex, PBMCs, including T cells and antigen-presenting cells, are exposed to the stimulating peptide pools.
 This results in the selective expansion of T cells that specifically recognize the target antigens.
 At the end of the manufacturing process, the resulting product is a mix of helper (CD4+) and cytotoxic (CD8+) T cells that recognize the targeted antigens.